Kansas City Nursing Home Falls Lawyer

 Get Help With Your Nursing Home Fall Lawsuit

 If your loved one sustained a fall that a nursing home didn’t properly prevent or treat, he or she may be eligible for compensation.
 Retribution for nursing home neglect lawsuits can encompass payments for medical costs, pain and suffering, lost quality of life, and future medical expenses relating to the fall.
-For help from a skilled local nursing home neglect law firm, contact Fowler Pickert Eisenmenger, LLC.
+For help from a skilled local nursing home neglect law firm, contact Fowler Pickert Eisenmenger Norfleet.
 Our trial experience in the Kansas City area has earned us a reputation as efficient, reliable, and compassionate nursing home neglect attorneys.